What is PyNumberMethods.nb_inplace_matrix_multiply

 };

-A Quick Recap πŸ”—
+A Quick Recap π

-2. Why: In-place operations save memory and time by updating the original object.
+is a pointer in the C API for defining in-place matrix multiplication. - Why: In-place operations save memory and time by updating the original object.

-3. How: In Python, you use @= to perform in-place matrix multiplication.
-In C extensions, you’d set this up by pointing nb_inplace_matrix_multiply to your custom function.
+to perform in-place matrix multiplication.
+In C extensions, you’d set this up by pointingnb_inplace_matrix_multiply

 And there you have it!
 What might have looked like magic at first is really just a handy feature to keep your programs efficient and your matrices in shape.
 Keep practicing, and soon enough, you’ll be casting Python spells like a true wizard.